Search blog

 II.
 English business conversation samples

-In addition to the common English vocabulary for business, let's refer to the English business conversation samples by topic below!
+In addition to the common Business english vocabulary, let's refer to the English business conversation samples by topic below!

 1. Sample sentences for daily work conversation